Azure/azure-signalr/docs/advanced-topics/group-management.md

 ### Adding user IDs

 TTL determines whether the **future** connections with the user ID is added to the group.
-To remove the alrealy existed connections with the user ID from a group excipitly, you can call `remove a user ID from a group` API.
-To remove the alrealy existed connections with the user ID from all groups excipitly, please see [Remove user from all groups](#remove-user-from-all-groups) section.
+To remove the alrealy existing connections with the user ID from a group excipitly, you can call `remove a user ID from a group` API.
+To remove the alrealy existing connections with the user ID from all groups excipitly, please see [Remove user from all groups](#remove-user-from-all-groups) section.

 Once TTL is set to a user-group pair, newly connected connections with this user ID will be added to the group automatically on or before the expiration time (update time + TTL), otherwise the connection will not added to the group.
 Once it is connected, the group membership to the connection will **NOT** change no matter how TTL changes, unless the membership is mamually remove by `remove a user ID from a group` or `remove a user ID from all groups` API.